AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Experiment

 \subsection{Training}

 The implementation and training were conducted on an Intel i9-10920X CPU and an NVIDIA GeForce RTX 4090 GPU.
-All model frameworks were implemented in PyTorch on Ubuntu 22.04.05 LTS.
-The hyperparameters were set as follows: 200 epochs, batch size of 64, and AdamW optimizer with a learning rate of 0.003.
-For performance evaluation, Mean Absolute Devian (MAD), Root Mean Square Error (RMSE), and Mean Absolute Percentage Error (MAPE) were employed.
-These metrics quantify the discrepancy between ground truth and model predictions in terms of mean, root square, and percentage error, respectively.
+All models were implemented in PyTorch and trained on Ubuntu 22.04.5 LTS.
+The hyperparameters were set as follows: 200 epochs, a batch size of 64, and the AdamW optimizer with a learning rate of 0.003.
+For performance evaluation, Mean Absolute Deviation (MAD), Root Mean Square Error (RMSE), and Mean Absolute Percentage Error (MAPE) were employed.
 The equations are as follows:

+Each metric is computed over the entire test set and reported as an average error between ground-truth scores and model predictions.